fatchan/haproxy-protection/INSTALLATION.md

 #### Environment variables

-For docker, these are in docker-compose.yml.
-For production deployments, add them to `/etc/default/haproxy`.
+For development/testing in docker, these are in docker-compose.yml.

-NOTE: Use either HCAPTCHA_ or RECAPTHCA_, not both.
+For production, add them to your haproxy environment file.
+On Debian/Ubuntu with systemd, the default EnvironmentFile is typically `/etc/default/haproxy`.

 - HCAPTCHA_SITEKEY - your hcaptcha site key
 - HCAPTCHA_SECRET - your hcaptcha secret key
 - RECAPTCHA_SITEKEY - your recaptcha site key
 - RECAPTCHA_SECRET - your recaptcha secret key
+NOTE: Use either hcaptcha or recaptcha, not both.

 - CAPTCHA_COOKIE_SECRET - random string, a salt for captcha cookies
 - POW_COOKIE_SECRET - different random string, a salt for pow cookies
 - HMAC_COOKIE_SECRET - different random string, a salt for pow cookies
 - TOR_CONTROL_PORT_PASSWORD - the control port password for tor daemon
 - RAY_ID - string to identify the HAProxy node by
-- BACKEND_NAME - Optional, name of backend to build from hosts.map
+- BACKEND_NAME - name of backend to insert servers from hosts.map
-- SERVER_PREFIX - Optional, prefix of server names used in server-template
+- SERVER_PREFIX - prefix of server names used in the backend
-- VERIFY_BACKEND_SSL - whether to verify backend ssl, requires you have a private CA, install the cert on the proxies, and CA signed certs on your origins.
+- VERIFY_BACKEND_SSL - whether to use ssl to connect to backends
+- VERIFY_BACKEND_SSL_VERYFYNONE - whether to ignore invalid certificates when using ssl connections to backends
 - CHALLENGE_EXPIRY - how long solution cookies last for, in seconds
-- CHALLENGE_INCLUDES_IP - any value, whether to lock solved challenges to IP or tor circuit
+- CHALLENGE_INCLUDES_IP - whether to lock solved challenges to IP or tor circuit identifier
 - ARGON_TIME - default argon2 iterations
 - ARGON_KB - default argon2 memory usage in KB
 - POW_DIFFICULTY - default pow difficulty
-- POW_TYPE - type of ahsh algorithm for pow "argon2" or "sha256"
+- POW_TYPE - default hash algorithm for pow "argon2" or "sha256"
+- USE_INTER_FONT - use a remote font on the bot-check pages
+- USE_POSTHOG - add posthog script for session recording to the bot-check pages (for remote debugging)

 #### Run in docker (for testing/development)